bitcraze/bitcraze-website/src/development/contribute/index.md

   * **Social Media**: Upload a video of your work to [YouTube](https://www.youtube.com/) or on any of our other social media channels

 ## Contributing in Github
-The source code for firmware, clients, tools and the web site are hosted on [github](https://github.com/bitcraze).
+The source code for firmware, clients, tools and the website are hosted on [Github](https://github.com/bitcraze).

 ### Issue tracking
 When reporting github issues the more information you can supply the better.